 - A database that acts as our supplier.

 If we suddenly get a burst of payment gateway requests it would be illogical to open up an entire new store, because why would we want to scale out both our inventory API and database if there was no additional load?
 We rather add another 2 cash register counters, and quick!
-If one of the employees at the cash register counter would feel unwell due to all the busyness, we would lose a 'container'.
-In this case tools like Kubernetes would add a new cash register counter to the store and assign a healthy employee to stand behind it.
+If one of the employees at the cash register counter would feel unwell due to all the busyness, we would lose a ‘container’.
+In this case systems like AWS Fargate would add a new cash register counter to the store and assign a healthy employee to stand behind it.

 Bottomline, containers allow for flexibility and portability.
 Engineers should be able to ship a container to any environment without having to worry about the content (code, runtime, dependencies and configuration) of the container.